pjbcallaghan/SwiftPokerOnline/README.md

 **SwiftPokerOnline** is a multiplayer poker game for iOS, built using Swift and Firebase.
-It allows players to join rooms and play Texas Hold'em in real-time.
-This application was made primarily as a learning exercise for myself.
-Hand evaluation logic was made from scratch rather than using one of the existing libraries that can help with this, due to the nature of the project as a learning exercise.
+It allows 2-6 players to join rooms and play Texas Hold'em in real-time.
+This application was made primarily as a learning exercise for myself, and as such hand evaluation logic was made from scratch, rather than using one of the existing libraries that helps with this.
 The application also features a server browser and simple custom user authentication system.
-This project was effective in helping me to learn principles of networking, simple algorithm creation for game flow and hand evaluation logic, and UI design.
+This project was effective in helping me to learn principles of networking, algorithm creation for game flow and hand evaluation logic, and UI design.

 **Sample GIFs**